franckLdx/retry/README.md

 `retry` comes with handy utilities function for common use case:

 __UntilDefined :__
-To retry until we get a vlaue which is neither null nor undefined.
+To retry until we get a value which is neither null nor undefined.

 For calling sync function: